nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ## 3. Macronutrients Tracker
 ### 3.1 Add food item

-Creates a new food item with their nutrients value and stores them in the food list.
+Adds a new food item with their nutrients value and stores them in the food list.
 Food items are used as shortcuts to add food intake items without having to type out the values.

 **Format:** `food_add n/FOOD_NAME c/CARBOS f/FATS p/PROTEINS`

+<div class="text-blue mb-2">Test</div>

 **Example:** `food_add n/tomato c/10 f/10 p/10`